jamessimone/apex-rollup/README.md

 <div id="parent-record-recalc-button"></div>

-There is an included Lightning Web Component (LWC) that will show up in the "Custom"  section of the Lightning App Builder under the heading `recalculateParentRollupFlexipage`.
+There is an included Lightning Web Component (LWC) that will show up in the "Custom" section of the Lightning App Builder under the heading `Recalc Rollups Button`.
 As promised, you can drop this button anywhere on a parent SObject's record flexipage to enable users to recalculate the rollups just for that parent on the fly:

 ![Example of the parent record flexipage recalc button](./media/example-parent-record-flexipage-button.png 'Example of the parent record flexipage recalc button')